How to Install Chkrootkit on Debian 12, 11, or 10

 sudo chkrootkit

-This command initiates a detailed scan, scrutinizing various elements of the system for irregularities that might indicate the presence of rootkits.
+This command starts a detailed scan, checking different parts of the system for signs of rootkits.

-In case you desire a more streamlined output that only flags potential issues without overwhelming you with details, make use of the quiet mode:
+If you want a simpler output that only shows potential problems, use the quiet mode:

 sudo chkrootkit -q